exoscale/apps-documentation/Add-on Documentation/Data Storage/MySQLd.md

     different Availability Zone (independent infrastructure in a physically separate location).
 Database updates are made concurrently on the primary and standby resources to prevent replication lag.

 4. Dashboard
     - View key operational metrics like CPU/ Memory/ Storage/ Connections for your DB Instance deployments via [Webconsole].

 ## Adding the MySQLd Add-on

-To add the MySQLd Add-on use the addon.add command.
+To add the MySQLd Add-on use the `addon.add` command:

 ~~~
 $ cctrlapp APP_NAME/DEP_NAME addon.add mysqld.OPTION